arcticpenguin01/Programming1_final_project/README.md

 # Programming1_final_project
-This is the final project for my programming 1 class.
+This is the final project for a programming 1 class.
 It is a basic hangman game using C++.

 User Guide
 -----------